sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=nDL_k9FI5qM&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

+### Summary of the Article

+#### Themes:
-The trading strategy discussed involves two approaches based on the inverted yield curve, a phenomenon where short-term interest rates are higher than long-term rates, often signaling an impending economic recession.
-Here's a concise summary of the strategy:
+- Inverted Yield Curve: Occurs when short-term interest rates are higher than long-term rates, which is an uncommon phenomenon.

+#### Trading Products:
+- S&P 500: Used as the primary stock market indicator for trading strategies.

+#### Indicators:
+- RSI (Relative Strength Index): Specifically a five-day RSI used to determine oversold and overbought conditions in the yield curve.

+#### Strategy Details:
-1. **Buy and Hold Approach**:
+1. **Buy and Hold Strategy**:
-   - When the yield curve inverts, buy the S&P 500 index.
+   - Buy the S&P 500 when the yield curve inverts.
-   - Hold the investment for either 250 or 500 days.
+   - Hold for either 250 or 500 days.
-   - Since 1976, this approach has yielded an average gain of 7.35% over 250 days and 18.3% over 500 days, which is comparable to a long-term buy-and-hold strategy.

-2. **RSI-Based Approach**:
+2. **RSI-Based Strategy**:
-   - Use the Relative Strength Index (RSI) on the yield curve.
+   - Use a five-day RSI indicator to buy when the yield curve is oversold (RSI hits 20).
-   - Buy when the RSI reaches oversold levels (below 20) and sell when it reaches overbought levels (above 80).
+   - Sell when the yield curve becomes overbought (RSI hits 80).

-   - Since 1976, this strategy has resulted in 102 trades with an average gain of 2.5% per trade.
+#### Backtest Performance:
+1. **Buy and Hold for 250 Days**:
+   - 11 trades since 1976.
+   - Average gain: 7.35% (similar to Buy and Hold returns).

+2. **Buy and Hold for 500 Days**:
+   - Higher return of 18.3%, slightly better than Buy and Hold.

+3. **RSI-Based Strategy**:
+   - 102 trades since 1976.
+   - Average gain per trade: $2.5.

+#### Conclusions:
+- An inverted yield curve has historically been followed by economic recessions but can present buying opportunities for stocks.
+- The Buy and Hold strategy, particularly for longer holding periods (e.g., 500 days), shows better returns compared to shorter holding periods.
+- The RSI-based strategy demonstrates consistent but modest gains.

+#### Additional Information:
-Both strategies aim to capitalize on market conditions indicated by the inverted yield curve.
-For more details or additional strategies, visit [quantifiedstrategies.com](https://quantifiedstrategies.com).
+- For more trading strategies, visit [quantifiedstrategies.com](https://quantifiedstrategies.com).
 </details>

 <details>